jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should be able to edit a/an :type( content)</code></summary>

 <br/>
-Asserts that a given content type is editable
+Asserts that a given content type is editable.
 <br/><br/>

 ```gherkin